Simple-organization-name/.github/profile/README.md

 # Simple Organization Name

 Welcome to **Simple Organization Name**!
-We are a team of passionate developers dedicated to building simple softwares.
+We are a team of passionate developers dedicated to building "simple" software.

 ## Meet the Team